si-heger/netapp-kubernetes-ansible-demo/README.md

 This setup is primarly a technology demonstration and can be used as an example.
 It is not intended to a be a production ready set of scripts.
 However if you want to reproduce it here are some tips that might help you.

 # Architecture
-The demo is based on a ansible control VM from which everything is deployed and controlled.
+The demo is based on an Ansible control VM from which everything is deployed and executed.
 In my scenario this VM is a clone of an Ubuntu based VMware template that I created as first step (see details below).

 From that control VM the scripts will do the following
 1. Create clones of a pre-existing VM template for a kubespray VM and the kubernetes cluster